 Manufacturing production in South Africa rose by 3.7% from a year earlier in July of 2022, below market estimates of a 4% growth, following three consecutive months of downturn.
 There was a solid rebound in sales of food and beverages (9.7% vs -3.5% in June) and motor vehicles, parts and accessories and other transport equipment (12.1% vs -15.5%).
 Other positive contributions came from radio, television and communication apparatus and professional equipment (18.9% vs 11.3%); textiles, clothing, leather and footwear (9.1% vs -3.3%) and furniture and other manufacturing (4.9% vs -3.2%).
 On a seasonally adjusted monthly basis, manufacturing output edged down by 0.2% in July, after an upwardly revised 2% slump in June, compared with market forecasts of a 0.7% fall. source: Statistics South Africa

 Industrial Production in South Africa averaged 0.82 percent from 1974 until 2022, reaching an all time high of 102.20 percent in April of 2021 and a record low of -53 percent in April of 2020.
 This page provides - South Africa Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Africa Manufacturing Production - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Industrial Production in South Africa is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in South Africa to stand at -1.20 in 12 months time.
-In the long-term, the South Africa Manufacturing Production is projected to trend around 1.00 percent in 2020, according to our econometric models.
+Industrial Production in South Africa is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Manufacturing Production is projected to trend around 1.50 percent in 2023 and 2.10 percent in 2024, according to our econometric models.